 You may work on Assignments 2 and 3 in groups of up to 3 people.
+You may also work individually if you prefer.
 This assignment (1b) asks you to form groups.
 There is no credit for this assignment.
 However, we will assume that anyone who is not part of a group by the assignment deadline will be working indivdually.

 To form your group, first decide who your partner will be and obtain his or her agreement.
 Take care in choosing your partner.